jump-dev/AmplNLWriter.jl/README.md

 - Bonmin: ``BonminNLSolver(options)``
 - Couenne: ``CouenneNLSolver(options)``

+Similarly, if you have [Ipopt.jl](https://github.com/JuliaOpt/Ipopt.jl) installed, you can use Ipopt by using the solver `IpoptNLSolver(options)`.

 In the `examples` folder you can see a range of problems solved using this package via JuMP.

 The AmplNLSolver should also work with any other MathProgBase-compliant linear or nonlinear optimization modeling tools, though this has not been tested.